The local Langlands correspondence of essentially unipotent supercuspidal representations for disconnected reductive groups: Proof of the equivariance

 \subsection{Reduction to unramified groups}

 Let $G$ be a connected, quasi-split reductive group which is either adjoint or simply connected.
-We first reduce to the case when $G$ is unramified, by using the \emph{companion group} as in \cite{Solleveld_unip_for_ramified}.
+We first reduce to the case when $G$ is unramified by using the \emph{companion group}, which is the same strategy as in \cite{Solleveld_unip_for_ramified}.

 \begin{definition} The \emph{companion group} of $G$ is a connected quasi-split reductive group $H$ over $F$ with a $\Gamma_F$-equivariant isomorphism $\widehat{H}\cong \widehat{G}^{I_F}$.
 In particular, $H$ must be unramified. \end{definition}